RICHMOND BEACH COMMUNITY ASSOCIATION

 Lewis Brown

-I am the new President this year for the Richmond Beach Community Association.
-I moved to Richmond Beach from Los Angeles, where my wife and I were public school educators for many years.
-As part of my retirement, I joined the Community Association to be a part of a neighborhood and assist with many events as a volunteer.
+I am the President of the Richmond Beach Community Association.
+My wife and I were public school educators for many years.
+As part of my retirement, I joined the Community Association to be a part of the neighborhood and assist with our events as a volunteer.
 As President I get to handle the paperwork and monthly Board meetings.
 For me, though, the best is being a part of our community and sharing the events with you.

 I was a specialty contractor in my first career in Southern California.
 I worked throughout Los Angeles County for many years.
 My second career was as a public elementary school teacher for 20 years.
 I moved to Richmond Beach to be near my family after my wife and I retired from teaching in the public schools in Southern California.

 I have had experience representing my community.
-The City of Los Angeles organized representation from the many neighborhoods that make up the sprawling metropolis there.
-I served my local neighborhood on the Board of the Neighborhood Council in the San Fernando Valley of Los Angeles.
+The City of Los Angeles has established representation from the many neighborhoods that make up the sprawling metropolis there.
+I served my local neighborhood on the Board of the North Hills Neighborhood Council in the San Fernando Valley of Los Angeles.

 Our family backgrounds exemplified service.
 My father was a pastor and professor, and my wife’s father was a career Air Force officer.
 My wife and I are both college graduates with B.A. and Master’s degrees.
 Our three adult children are married, and we have seven grandchildren, two in Shoreline, and 5 in Maryland.
 Family is one of our great pleasures in life.
 We can take life a little slower now and are enjoying the Pacific Northwest.
 I want to learn to fish for salmon, I love long walks and hikes in the forest, and writing.